Tibia: Condyles of tibia

 The proximal or upper extremity of the tibia is expanded in the transverse plane with a medial and lateral condyle, which are both flattened in the horizontal plane.
 The medial condyle is the larger of the two and is better supported over the shaft.
-The upper surfaces of the condyles articulate with the femur to form the tibiofemoral joint, the weightbearing part of the kneejoint.
+The upper surfaces of the condyles articulate with the femur to form the tibiofemoral joint, the weightbearing part of the knee joint.

 The medial and lateral condyle are separated by the intercondylar area, where the cruciate ligaments and the menisci attach.
 Here the medial and lateral intercondylar tubercle forms the intercondylar eminence.
 Together with the medial and lateral condyle the intercondylar region forms the tibial plateau, which both articulates with and is anchored to the lower extremity of the femur.
 The intercondylar eminence divides the intercondylar area into an anterior and posterior part.
 The anterolateral region of the anterior intercondylar area are perforated by numerous small openings for nutrient arteries.

 The articular surfaces of both condyles are concave, particularly centrally.
 The flatter outer margins are in contact with the menisci.
 The medial condyles superior surface is oval in form and extends laterally onto the side of medial intercondylar tubercle.
 The lateral condyles superior surface is more circular in form and its medial edge extends onto the side of the lateral intercondylar tubercle.
 The posterior surface of the medial condyle bears a horizontal groove for part of the attachment of the semimembranosus muscle, whereas the lateral condyle has a circular facet for articulation with the head of the fibula.

 Beneath the condyles is the tibial tuberosity which serves for attachment of the patellar ligament, a continuation of the quadriceps femoris muscle.